Featured Species: Muskrat Ramble

 - Project FeederWatch is beginning for another winter season.
 Join as a class or as an individual, learn more about the birds in your neighbourhood, and contribute to citizen science!

 - Winter “sleepers” begin to retire.
 The occasional spate of warmer weather may have kept some critters active longer than normal – I saw Chipmunks running around my yard not long ago – but one blast out of the north may be all it takes.
 These are not true hibernators, and warmer winter days may find some of them out and about.
-Chipmunks will retreat below ground to at least a three-room pad: one room for sleeping, one for food storage and eating, and yet another for defecation.
+Chipmunks will retreat below ground to at least a three-room pad (scroll down): one room for sleeping, one for food storage and eating, and yet another for defecation.
 Skunks and Raccoons don’t store food, but rely on body fat while sleeping for extended periods.
 Skunks are more active than raccoons during winter.
 Black Bears will dig out a den, use a brush pile or rock crevice, and may even sleep in the open with nothing but a pile of grass or evergreen branches between them and the ground.
 Since they are not truly hibernating, their temperature drops only a few degrees, but their heart rate can slow to 8 beats per minute.

 - Snowshoe Hares are turning white now to match the coming snow.
 Usually, the ears and feet turn white first.
 Hares are usually all white, except for the tips of their ears, by early December.
 Snowshoe Hares rely on their camouflage to avoid predation; however, with climate change their future is uncertain.
 Day length signals a change in coat colour, but with less snow in the spring and fall Snowshoe Hares may be white against a brown background.